Route map

 Source Instance Type

-Matches the type of the source instance.
+Matches the type of the route's source instance.

 VBR, VPC, ECR, VPN